lindbda/chatapp/README.md

-# chatapp
+# ChatApp
-Testing out a stranger danger chatbot simulation
+This is a chatbot application designed to educate students about the dangers of talking to strangers online.